 - Press the Options key to access the FLOW READING OPTION screen shown. - If the Totaliser is indicating Run, select it and change it to Stall.
-Press the ENTER key. - 3.
-Select Reset +Total and press the ENTER key. - 4.
+Press the ENTER key. - Select Reset +Total and press the ENTER key. - 4.
 Press the ENTER key on the subsequent screen to accept the reset. - Press the ENTER key again to return to the FLOW READING OPTIONS menu. - Select Reset -Total and press the ENTER key. - 7.
 Press the ENTER key on the subsequent screen to accept the reset. - Press the ENTER key again to return to the FLOW READING OPTIONS menu. - 9.
-Note and record the current time. - Select Totaliser and change it to Run then press the ENTER key.
-Note: the totalisers begin to count up as soon as Totaliser is put to Run.
+Note and record the current time. - Select Totaliser and change it to Run.
+Press the ENTER key.
+Note: the totalisers begin to count up as soon as Totaliser is put to Run. - 11.
+Scroll down and select Exit to return to the FLOW READING screen which will now indicate the instantaneous flow together with the totalised flow.